innovativemedicine/haplorec-wui/source/jobStatus.rst

 When the user fills out the create page and clicks the create button the client sends out two request concurrently.

 * a asynchronous POST to the pipelineJob/create?jobName=somejob.
-    Once the server receives the POST request it starts to create the job by building the dependencies.
+    Once the server receives the POST request it starts to create the job by building the targets.

     .. sourcecode:: sql